kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <a name="jquery-promises"></a>
 <h4 class="h4-guide">An important note about jQuery Promises</h4>
 Since Promises aren't available in every browser, there are libraries you can add to make them work your project.
-The Promises spec has <a href="https://promisesaplus.com/implementations" target="blank" title="Read about the various Promise libraries">a list of libraries you can use</a>.
+The Promises spec has <a href="https://promisesaplus.com/implementations" target="blank" title="Read about the various Promise libraries">a list of libraries you can <use> </use></a>.

 Note that jQuery isn't on the list.
-This is because the current jQuery build doesn't fully conform to the spec in two ways:
+This is because the current jQuery build doesn't fully conform to the Promises spec in two ways:

 1. The spec calls for Promises to be their own object when implemented: Promises are wrapped in the jQuery's Deffered object.